EndPointCorp/end-point-blog/2022/10/typeguards-in-typescript.md

 isEmpty(value?: any): value is not undefined | null;
 ```

-It's value to keep the limitations of this feature in mind when designing guard functions.
+It's worthwhile to keep the limitations of this feature in mind when designing guard functions.

 ### Conclusion